-Have you seen Forks Over Knives and now want to eat to prevent chronic diseases like type 2 diabetes and heart disease?
+Have you seen Forks Over Knives and now want to eat to prevent chronic diseases like type 2 diabetes and heart disease (while helping the planet)?
 Or maybe you are suffering already from an autoimmune condition, obesity, or other health problems and want to get started on a plant-based diet to reverse or improve your condition.
 Regardless of the reason, congratulations on embarking on a plant-based diet.
 It’s one of the best things you can do for your own health!

 Here’s a beginner’s guide to getting started.
 First, don’t think of this as a deprivation diet.
 The food is delicious, and you can enjoy plant-based versions of the foods you already love.
 Focus on the positives!